 Once they have worked alongside officers and gained a better understanding of policing they will be allocated to a response or community team to help implement warrants, closure orders, work with people in some of the worst moments of their lives and ultimately make Bedfordshire a safer place.
 There are also many training opportunities available and opportunities to move into specialist areas like the roads policing unit, dog handling, football unit and airport unit.

-To apply for the special constabulary, you must be 18 years old and a British Citizen, an EC/EEA National or Commonwealth Citizen or a Foreign National with no restrictions to live & work in the UK.
+To apply for the special constabulary, the minimum age is 17 years old, but you must be 18 years old to be offered the role and a British Citizen, an EC/EEA National or Commonwealth Citizen or a Foreign National with no restrictions to live & work in the UK.
 Find out more about eligibility.

 Everyone at Bedfordshire Police takes personal responsibility to help create an inclusive workplace, where police officers and staff respect one another, feel valued for their differences and can be themselves.
 We are committed to providing reasonable adjustments, wherever needed so everyone feels welcome and can flourish.